andrebianco-net/Create-CSharp-WebAPI-Clean-Architecture/README.md

 ## Overview:
 Creating a C# Web API based on Clean Architecture.

-This example is an adaptation based on an example used in a course I did.
+This example is an adaptation based on an example used in a course I have done.
 So it is a mixed with that example and my knowledge.
 Check the references to know more about, please.

 In order to know more aboute my career check my Linkedin profile, please.